 OLD NEW Chapter 4.
 Section 6.
-En Route Flight Advisory Service (EFAS) Delete 4-6-1.
-GENERAL Delete The purpose of EFAS, radio call "FLIGHT WATCH" (FW), is to provide en route aircraft with timely and pertinent weather data tailored to a specific altitude and route using the most current available sources of aviation meteorological information.
-Delete NOTE - EFAS/Flight Watch outlets are listed in the Airport/Fa- cility Directory (AFD).
-Delete 4-6-2.
-POSITION RESPONSIBILITEIS Delete Prior to assuming the duties of the flight watch position: Delete a.
-Perform a thorough self-briefing by reviewing all pertinent weather data.
-Delete b.
-When relieving a specialist on the flight watch position, obtain a pre-duty briefing from the person being relieved.
-Delete c.
-When appropriate, obtain a briefing of current and forecast weather within the flight watch area (FWA) from the CWSU of the associated air route traffic control center (ARTCC).
-(See para 4-6-5.)
-Delete d.
-Maintain currency of weather conditions and trends while assigned the flight watch position by reviewing new or revised meteorological issuances and by observing weather trends contained in current weather reports and PIREPs.
-Delete 4-6-3.
+En Route Flight Delete Advisory Service (EFAS) 4-6-1.
+GENERAL Delete The purpose of EFAS, radio call "FLIGHT Delete WATCH" (FW), is to provide en route aircraft with timely and pertinent weather data tailored to a specific altitude and route using the most current available sources of aviation meteorological information.
+NOTE-Delete EFAS/Flight Watch outlets are listed in the Airport/Facility Directory (AFD).
+4-6-2.
+POSITION RESPONSIBILITEIS Delete Prior to assuming the duties of the flight watch Delete position: a.
+Perform a thorough self-briefing by reviewing Delete all pertinent weather data. b.
+When relieving a specialist on the flight watch Delete position, obtain a pre-duty briefing from the person being relieved. c.
+When appropriate, obtain a briefing of current Delete and forecast weather within the flight watch area (FWA) from the CWSU of the associated air route traffic control center (ARTCC).
+(See para 4-6-5.) d.
+Maintain currency of weather conditions and Delete trends while assigned the flight watch position by reviewing new or revised meteorological issuances and by observing weather trends contained in current weather reports and PIREPs.
+4-6-3.
 OPERATING PROCEDURES Delete a.
-Tailor en route flight advisories to the phase of flight that begins after climb out and ends with descent to land.
+Tailor en route flight advisories to the phase of Delete flight that begins after climb out and ends with descent to land.
 Current weather and terminal forecast at the airport of first intended landing and/or the alternate airport must be provided on request.
-When conditions dictate, provide Delete the FWA.

-information on weather for alternate routes and/or
+When conditions dictate, provide information on weather for alternate routes and/or altitudes to assist the pilot in the avoidance of hazardous flight conditions.
+Advise the pilot to contact the adjacent FWA when adverse weather conditions along the intended route extend beyond the FWA.